Redislabs-Solution-Architects/rdi-quickstart-oracle/README.md

 <img width="290" alt="image" src="https://github.com/user-attachments/assets/a43af111-7229-47ee-90ff-a9e413441568" />

-You can also use the command line interface `sqplus` to execute queries directly in the container, for example:
+You can also use the command line interface `sqlplus` to execute queries directly in the container, for example:

 ```bash
 docker exec -it ora19c sqlplus chinook/chinook@localhost:1521/ORCLPDB1